-According to all biblical and apocryphal sources, Saint Valentine was imprisoned because he helped couples get married secretly and opposed the emperor’s law.
-St Valentine was arrested, tortured, and beheaded in Rome at nearly one hundred by order of the prefect Placid Furius.
-Along with Valentine, his disciples Proculus, Ephivus, and Apollonius met a mucistic end in AD 0273.
+According to all biblical and apocryphal sources, Saint Valentine was imprisoned because he secretly helped couples marry and opposed the emperor’s law.
+St Valentine was arrested, tortured, and beheaded in Rome at nearly one hundred by the prefect Placid Furius.
+Along with Valentine, his disciples Proculus, Ephivus, and Apollonius met a martyr end in AD 0273.

 Why is St. Valentine a martyr?

 The story of this Saint Valentine says that he was a priest in the Roman Empire during the time of Claudius II.
-The emperor was engaged in leading bloody military campaigns that required keeping a constant supply of soldiers in the army.
+The emperor led bloody military campaigns that required keeping a constant supply of soldiers in the army.
 Because, in his view, young men could not be enlisted, being tied to wives and children, the emperor outlawed marriage.

 According to apocryphal and historical records, St Valentine is considered a martyr because he was beheaded for his acts of faith and Christianity.
 St Valentine of Terni was arrested, and to test his words were valid, the prefect asked him to pray for his blind daughter, and her sight was restored after St Valentine’s prayers.
 Even though the perfect realized the Saint’s power, Emperor Claudius demanded the Saint’s arrest and death sentence.

 Because of his history and his martyrdom, churches named Valentine’s Day Valentine’s Martyr’s Day.
-Lovers also celebrated it by giving each other gifts, chocolate, or flowers, leading to what we call Valentine’s Day today.
+Lovers also celebrated it by giving each other gifts, chocolate, or flowers, leading to Valentine’s Day today.

 What is Valentine’s Day?